We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 - Use a no stretch (or very little stretch) yarn like cotton.

-- Go down one size of the hook recommended on the yarn you’re using
+- Go down one or two sizes of the hook recommended on the yarn you’re using.
+This reduces space to stretch with every row and every stitch.

 How to attach it to your bag?
 This is critical in choosing what kind of strap you’re going to make.
 Not every strap style works with every bag.